Color Picker

 hsl(250, 83%, 65%),hsla(250, 83%, 65%, 0.8) - CSS color names —

 Click any row to copy that specific format to your clipboard.
-Your default format setting isn’t touched.
+Your default format setting under Settings → Format isn’t touched.

 The output respects your settings

 Hash prefix, hex casing, and decimal precision toggles still apply.
-So if you’ve told ColorCopy you want lowercase hex with no #, that’s what shows up in the HEX row.
+So if you’ve told ColorCopy you want lowercase hex with no #, that’s what shows up in the HEX row — and that’s what gets copied.

 Free tier limits

-Each row-click counts as one copy against the free tier’s monthly cap.
-Just like the screen picker.
+Each row-click (and clicking the Copy button, and using the eyedropper) counts as one copy against the free tier’s monthly cap.
+Just like Quick Pick.
 Pro removes the cap.

 Related